moazmaksod/LabWise/docs/LabWise_design.md

 2.3.
 Universal Elements

 While the primary navigation is role-specific, certain elements must remain consistent across the entire application to ensure a predictable user experience.1 These universal elements will be present for all authenticated users.
 ●	Global Header: A slim header will persist at the top of every screen.
-It will contain the LabFlow logo on the left, providing consistent branding and a link back to the user's default dashboard.
+It will contain the LabWise logo on the left, providing consistent branding and a link back to the user's default dashboard.
 On the right, it will feature three key elements:
 1. Global Search Bar: A powerful search input that allows users to quickly find a patient, sample, or order from anywhere in the application.
 The search will be context-aware, accepting Patient Name, Medical Record Number (MRN), or Sample Accession Number, and presenting results that are clearly differentiated by type.17
 2. Notification Center: An icon-based button that opens a dropdown panel displaying recent system notifications, such as new STAT order alerts or low inventory warnings.
 3. User Profile Menu: A dropdown menu containing the user's name and role, along with links to 'Account Settings' and the 'Logout' function.